 - informed consent is sought from each prospective participant or legally authorized representative, and properly documented

 - the research plan makes adequate provision for monitoring the data collected to ensure safety of subjects

 - adequate safeguards are in place to protect the privacy and confidentiality of subjects

 - adequate provisions are made for the ongoing monitoring of the subjects’ welfare.

 The assessment also includes additional factors important in the context of the individual proposal.

 Please note: Full board protocols must be submitted on or before the month’s submission deadline to be eligible for Full Board review at that month’s meeting.

-If you have any questions or are unsure if your project is subject to submission deadlines, please contact us at 402-472-6965; however, please be aware that submission deadlines are applicable to Full Board review; Expedited and Exempt projects are reviewed in the order they are received with no submission deadline requirements for review.
+Please be cognizant of any submission deadlines or meeting dates that may be affected by the Fall Holiday schedule.
+Although, if you have any questions or are unsure if your project is subject to submission deadlines, please contact us at 402-472-6965.
+Please be aware that submission deadlines are applicable to Full Board review only.
+Expedited and Exempt projects are reviewed in the order they are received with no submission deadline requirements.